231015312-Emon/emon/README.md

 Approach-
-The objective of this project is to develop a CNN model capable of automatically classifying chest X-ray into two categories:
+The goal of this project is to develop a machine learning model that predicts whether a customer will subscribe to a term deposit based on their demographic and banking-related information.
-Pneumonia
-Normal
-This is a supervised learning problem, where the model is trained on labeled medical images and learns to recognize patterns associated with each class.
-CNNs are particularly effective for image classification tasks because they can automatically extract important spatial features such as edges, textures, and shapes from images.
+This problem is formulated as a binary classification task, where the target variable has two possible outcomes:
+Yes (1) → Customer subscribes
+No (0) → Customer does not subscribe
+A Logistic Regression model is used because it is:

+Simple and efficient
+Interpretable (important in banking decisions) Well-suited for binary classification problems
+The model learns the relationship between customer features and the probability of subscription.
 Methodology-
-The dataset consists of 5,863 chest X-ray images (JPEG format) categorized into two classes:
-Pneumonia
-Normal
+The dataset used is the Bank Marketing Dataset, which contains information collected from previous marketing campaigns.
+Key details:
+17 input features (customer and campaign information) 1 target variable (y: yes/no)
+Data includes:
+Demographics (age, job, marital status, education) Financial details (balance, loans)
+Campaign-related features (contact type, duration, previous outcomes) Features are divided into:
+Numerical features → scaled using StandardScaler Categorical features → encoded using One-Hot Encoding A ColumnTransformer is used to apply preprocessing steps efficiently.
-The dataset is organized into three subsets:
+The dataset is split into:
-Training set – used to train the model
+Training set (80%)
-Validation set – used to tune and validate performance Test set – used for final evaluation
-These images are anterior-posterior chest X-rays collected from pediatric patients aged 1–5 years as part of routine clinical care.
+Testing set (20%)
+Stratified sampling is used to preserve class distribution.
+A Pipeline is used to combine preprocessing and model training into a single workflow:

+Step 1: Data preprocessing
+Step 2: Logistic Regression model
 Findings-
-The CNN model successfully learns to differentiate between Pneumonia and Normal chest X-rays The model achieves good accuracy on both training and validation datasets Some degree of overfitting may be observed due to the limited size and imbalance of medical data Model performance can be further improved by:
-Using Transfer Learning (e.g., MobileNet, ResNet) Applying class balancing techniques
-Increasing dataset size
+The Logistic Regression model successfully predicts whether a customer is likely to subscribe to a term deposit It provides probability-based outputs, which are useful for decision-making in marketing strategies The model performs well when:
+Data is properly preprocessed
+Features are scaled and encoded correctly
+Observations:
+Some imbalance may exist between “yes” and “no” classes Logistic Regression may struggle with:
+Complex non-linear relationships
+Highly imbalanced datasets